Lemun8/Life-of-a-Driver/README.md

 This game was made for a final group projects for one of our subjects at college.
 The game is about collecting enough money to pay debts that are due in 30 days of time.

-Game Enginge: Unity Editor Version 2021.3.21f1
+Game Engine: Unity Editor Version 2021.3.21f1

 # Story (placeholder)